Tutorial 2: Reservoirs, Gates, Transfers

 In DSM2 applications for the Delta, gates are used to represent the Delta Cross Channel, the Montezuma Slough Salinity Control Gates, and permanent or temporary barriers.

-Object to Object Flow Transfer
+Object-to-Object Flow Transfer

 Transfers are direct water connections from a reservoir or node to another reservoir or node.
 Transfers are instantaneous movements of water (and its constituents and particles) without any detailed description of physics or storage.
-The Transfer table specifies the connectivity of the transfer.
+The TRANSFER

-In DSM2 applications for the Delta, object to object transfers have been used to represent proposed peripheral canal withdrawal and outflow locations. -
+In DSM2 applications for the Delta, object-to-object transfers have been used to represent proposed peripheral canal withdrawal and outflow locations.

-Create the reservoir:
+1. Create the Reservoir

-- In Windows Explorer, navigate to the
+- Navigate to the directory:

-- Open hydro.inp.
-At the bottom of the file, Add the skeleton for the reservoir table:
+.
+At the bottom of the file, add the skeleton for theRESERVOIR

 RESERVOIR